Santo Stefano, Verona: History

-A church at this site, built on an Isis dedicated Roman temple, was consecrated in 421, and for four centuries was the burial site for the bishops of Verona.
-For a time, this served as cathedral of the city.
-The church was partially damaged during the earthquake of 1117.
-It was subsequently reconstructed in Romanesque style.
+A church at this site, built on top of a Roman temple dedicated to Isis, was consecrated in 421, and for four centuries was the burial site for the bishops of Verona.
+For a time, this served as the city's cathedral.
+The church was partially damaged during the earthquake of 1117, and was subsequently rebuilt in the Romanesque style.